speedyrb/Find_My_Horizon_AI/README.md

 ## Acknowledgments
 Using chatbots to assist with emotional states is not new, so that is being recognized here.
-However, this AI tool seeks to match a user with an established technique, not to serve as therapeutic or friendly companion to directly improve the user's emotional state.
+However, this AI tool seeks to match a user with an established technique, not to serve as a therapeutic or friendly companion to directly improve the user's emotional state.